- Posted by Jack

 4 Ocean’s model is an affordable robotic lawn mower that’s equipped with the basics.
 Rain sensors, bump sensors, scheduling, anti-theft codes – it’s all here.
 The mowing width is 12 inches, which is better than the smallest robot mowers but still only really suitable for small gardens.
 One unique feature is the LCD screen, which is equipped to display emergency codes if the mower senses that anything is wrong, providing a bit of self-diagnosis.

-This Robomow model is the most affordable on our list, and ideal if you would like to save as much money as possible.
-However, it’s designed for only small patches of lawn around 0.05 acres, and can only handle slopes of around 15%.
-The blade width is only 7 inches.
-This mower is ideal if you have a home in town with a small, smooth yard that nevertheless needs to be kept neat and tidy.
+This Robomow model is the most affordable robotic lawn mower on our list, and ideal if you would like to save as much money as possible.
+However, it’s designed for only small patches of lawn around 200 square metres, and can only handle slopes of around 15%.
+The blade width is only 18 cm.
+This mower is ideal if you have a home in town with a small, smooth garden that nevertheless needs to be kept neat and tidy.

-This excellent John Deere mower is equipped with the latest features and has received great reviews, but there’s a catch: It’s only available in the UK for now, but will hopefully migrate to the United States before long.
+This excellent John Deere mower is equipped with the latest features and has received great reviews.
 It comes with a wayfinding mode that mows in a random pattern but keeping note of the spots it hasn’t mown yet, so you don’t need to worry about creating patterns in your lawn (with an additional spiral option if you want).
 Anti-theft codes and bump sensors are also included, along with an excellent onboard control system for scheduling.
 It’s a hard model to beat…when you can get your hands on it.

-Think About the Parameter Wire: Robot mowers require a parameter of wire along the edge of your lawn.
+Think About the Parameter Wire: Robotic lawn mowers require a parameter of wire along the edge of your lawn.
 The mowers sense this wire and treat it like an obstacle, keeping them on track.
-The good news is that this wire is typically designed to be buried a few inches underground, so doesn’t present a tripping hazard.
-The bad news is that it can be time-consuming to install for larger yards, and requires precise placement so the mower covers the edges of your lawn.
+The good news is that this wire is typically designed to be buried a few centimeters underground, so it doesn’t present a tripping hazard.
+The bad news is that it can be time-consuming to install for larger gardens, and requires precise placement to ensure that the mower reaches the edges of your lawn.
 You can arrange for a professional installation of this wire, although of course that adds to the bill.

-Understand Daily Mowing: Automatic mowers are designed to mow about once a day.
+Automatic robotic lawn mowers are designed to mow about once a day.
 This is important to remember for couple different reasons.
-First, daily mowing is necessary so that the grass clippings act as mulch and don’t make unsightly piles.
-Second, the mowers aren’t really made to mow tall, thick grass every time, so delaying your mowing sessions can harm the mower.
-When you look at programming options, remember these mowers are meant to be used every one or two days.
+First, daily mowing is necessary so that the grass clippings act as mulch and don’t make unsightly piles – if you mow everyday then the clippings are tiny and almost unrecognisable.
+Second, robotic lawn mowers aren’t really made to mow tall, thick grass every time, so delaying your mowing sessions can harm the mower and lessen its effectiveness.
+When you look at programming options, remember these lawn mowers are meant to be used every one or two days.

-Pay Attention to Cutting Width: Robot mowers vary tremendously in cutting width, so pay attention to how much surface those blades cover.
-Mowers that only cover 10 inches or under are primarily designed for only small patches of lawn – or they’ll have to work very hard to mow larger yards, which will reduce lifespan.
+Robotic lawn mowers vary tremendously in cutting width, so pay attention to how much surface those blades cover.
+Mowers that only cover 20 centimetres or under are primarily designed for only small patches of lawn – or they’ll have to work very hard to mow larger gardens, which will reduce lifespan.

-Know Your Slopes: Those slope ratings are no joke.
-If the mower tries to tackle a slope that’s too high for it, then it will likely get thrown off track even if it makes it.
-It’s all right if you don’t know the slopes of your yard off the top of your head, but you should still go check before choosing a mower.
-Sometimes mower slope ratings are given in degrees, but they often rated as a percentage.
+Those slope ratings are no joke.
+If the lawn mower tries to tackle a slope that’s too high for it, then even if it makes it it will likely get thrown off track and mess up the mowing program .
+It’s all right if you don’t know the slopes gradients of your garden off the top of your head, but you should still go check before choosing a mower.
+Sometimes lawn mower slope ratings are given in degrees, but they are often rated as a percentage.

-Find an Accurate Measurement of Your Acreage: This is another vital rating when checking for compatible mowers!
+This is another vital rating when checking for compatible robotic lawn mowers!
 It’s okay if you aren’t sure of your acreage, especially if you have less than an acre of lawn (which is the size where robot mowers are intended to be used).
 The easiest way to check your acreage is to take a look at the plat map.
 If you have the title documents from when you bought your home, there’s usually a copy of the map somewhere inside.
 Otherwise, there are other ways you can eyeball and calculate acreage.

 Previous PostNext Post